Name and Location

 An ash disposal facility will be located near the plant.
 Included in the proposed project is a water supply pipeline, which will run from the existing Rand Water bulk supply line to the power plant.
 The plant will use air-cooled condensers and, therefore, significantly lower volumes of water than an equivalent power plant using a wet cooling system.

-A dry ash management system will also be used.
+A dry-ash management system will also be used.
 To meet the required emissions standards, the existing rail that runs along the western boundary of Delmas Coal will supply limestone or dolomite to the plant.
-A new rail spur will be added for unloading the limestone/dolomite onto an overland conveyor, which will be used to deliver the limestone/dolomite to the plant.
+A new rail spur will be added for unloading the limestone/dolomite onto an overland conveyor to deliver it to the plant.

 There will be a short conveyor from Delmas Coal’s North shaft processing plant to the power plant and an ash conveyor from the power plant to the ash disposal facility.

-Access to the main entrance of the power plant site will require an upgrade of the existing district road, leading from the R50 towards the entrance of the power plant site, and an upgrade of the existing intersection with the R50.
+Access to the main entrance of the power plant site will require upgrades to the existing district road, leading from the R50 towards the entrance of the power plant site, and to the existing intersection with the R50.

-The project may, subject to several further studies and authorisations, be expanded to produce up to 2 000 MW in the long term.
+The project might be subjected to several further studies and authorisations, be expanded to produce up to 2 000 MW in the long term.